Updated: Jun 29

-Often people feel obligated to provide significantly financially, that they neglect other areas of their life such as relatives, friends, and socialising.
-However, this can lead to them missing out on that quality time that they are working so hard to provide for.
+Often people feel obligated to provide significantly financially, and they neglect other areas of their life such as relatives, friends, and socialising.
+However, this can lead to them missing out on that quality time that they are working so hard to provide.

 If the root cause is not addressed though, you may find yourself continually having to fall back on your stress management strategies, which again can consume more of your time.
 This is certainly not time wasted; but can be avoided by simply addressing the root cause.